MehranGhamaty/PointProcesses/README.md

 This work is the composition of a few papers along with previous implementations of graphical models.

-This is a form of unsupervised learning, remember its always easier with the labels.
+This is a form of unsupervised learning.
-I know its confusing since I use the word "label" in the example.
+I use the word "label" in the example, but it depends on your how you are looking at the problem.
-It depends on your defintion.
-This is because each "label" in the example below actually represents a statistically (given the rate) independent trajectory.

 # Install